 I have to hand it to antivaxxers.
 If there’s one thing about them, they’re consistent.
 Whenever there’s an outbreak of infectious disease, they make and spread conspiracy theories designed to support their antivaccine views.
 Yes, it might be happening now with the new coronavirus outbreak in China, but it happened during the horrific measles outbreak in Samoa last year that killed dozens of children, mostly unvaccinated, and sickened thousands.
 (Antivaccine leader Robert F. Kennedy, Jr. even wrote a letter to the Prime Minister of Samoa warning him that it was shedding from the MMR vaccine that had caused the outbreak.
 Interesting how antivaxxers never mention that the outbreak started when MMR vaccine uptake was very low and didn’t break until the government had achieved >90% vaccine uptake.)
 Similarly, there were a great many conspiracy theories about the Disneyland measles outbreak in early 2015, in particular that the government was hiding its “true cause” (MMR viral shedding, of course) and had instigated it as a tool to usher in “forced vaccination.”
 Earlier, there were more conspiracy theories during the H1N1 influenza pandemic 10 years ago than I can even remember.
 I’m sure there were conspiracy theories during the SARS outbreak 17 years ago, but I wasn’t paying as close attention then as I do now to these issues.

 The outbreak doesn’t even have to be of a vaccine-preventable disease to produce antivaccine conspiracy theories.
 For example, the ongoing coronavirus outbreak in China has spawned the latest batch of conspiracy theories.
+(Note added March 23: the virus is now called SARS-CoV-2, for SARS coronavirus-2, and the disease caused by it is called COVID-19, for coronavirus disease 2019.)
 The one I’m most amused by (sort of) is an attempt by the merry band of antivaccine propagandists over at that wretched hive of scum and antivax villainy, Age of Autism to blame the coronavirus outbreak on the flu vaccine.
 You heard that right.
 Because of course antivaxxers would find a way to blame an outbreak of a disease that is not vaccine-preventable (yet) on the influenza vaccine.

 First, here’s some background about coronaviruses and the outbreak.
 The strain of coronavirus causing the Wuhan outbreak has been dubbed 2019-nCoV (novel coronavirus first identified in December 2019).
 As of yesterday when I wrote this, there had been reported 6,165 confirmed cases of 2019-nCoV infection, of which 6,067 were within mainland China, with 133 deaths.
 2019-nCoV is related to the SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome) strains of coronavirus that can also cause severe disease.
 By way of background, the major SARS outbreak began in China in 2002 and resulted in thousands of cases of disease and 774 confirmed deaths.
 The MERS outbreak began in 2012 on the Arabian Peninsula and resulted in a 30-40% case fatality rate, which is staggeringly deadly, given modern supportive medical care.
 Other strains of coronavirus are less deadly, with a total of seven strains of coronavirus known to infect humans.
 The four strains other than the deadly MERS, SARS, and the Wuhan strain (now dubbed 2019-nCoV, for novel coronavirus 2019), basically cause generally mild upper respiratory tract infections.
 Coronaviruses can also cause a number of diseases in farm animals and domesticated pets, some of which can be serious, and it is suspected that 2019-nCoV might have originated in animals and “jumped species” to humans, mainly because the first infected individuals identified were workers at the Huanan Seafood Market.